dboddie-canonical-work/disgorged-docs/build-and-staging-dependencies.rst

 ..
 11451.md

-.. \_build-and-staging-dependencies:
+.. _build-and-staging-dependencies:

 Build and staging dependencies
 ==============================

-When building a snap and constructing a `part <adding-parts.md>`__, you commonly need to specify build and staging dependencies.
+When building a snap and constructing a :ref:`part <adding-parts>`, you commonly need to specify build and staging dependencies.
 Build dependencies are required for your part to successfully build or compile on the development host, while staging dependencies are required for your snap to run.

 How these dependencies are identified and added is covered below.